 Patagonia Nano Puff Jacket

 One of Patagonia’s most popular synthetic offerings is the Nano Puff Jacket.
 While very protective, this model is lightweight enough that it can be used for all kinds of outdoor sports and activities.
+It’s some of the best Patagonia winter jackets.

 The liner and the shell of Nano Puff are made out of recycled polyester ripstop, which was treated with a water-repellent coating that prevents rain and snow from soaking the jacket’s wearer.
 The specific insulation used in this model is called 60G PrimaLoft Gold Insulation Eco, which, as the name suggests, is mostly made out of recycled materials.